 The advantages lasers confer to acupuncture are that it is noninvasive, rapid, aseptic, and painless.
-Typical acupuncture parameters for laser radiation are a 1-2 mm diameter laser beam and a radiation intensity of about 1-5 mW/cm2.
+Typical acupuncture parameters for laser radiation are a 1-2 mm diameter laser beam and a radiation intensity of about 1-5 mW/cm.
 Usually an optical system (laser and fiber) is used in conjunction with an electrical system that monitors skin resistance to indicate the appropriate positions for the acupoints.
 Changes in resistance are indicated by a sound or light signal.
 The duration of the laser radiation treatment is for a relatively precise time interval.
-Treatment effects on animals include increased phagocytosis, tissue granulation, stimulated collagen synthesis, vascularisation, acetylcholine release, production of Tand β -lymphocytes, increased serotonin synthesis, inhibition prostaglandin effects in the tissue, stimulation and release of β -endorphins, and increased synthesis of ketosteroids and hydroxycorticosteroids.
+Treatment effects on animals include increased phagocytosis, tissue granulation, stimulated collagen synthesis, vascularisation, acetylcholine release, production of T- $\beta$ -lymphocytes, and increased serotonin synthesis, inhibition of prostaglandin effects stimulation in the tissue. and release of $\beta$ -endorphins, synthesis and increased of ketosteroids and hvdroxvcorticosteroids.